visualpharm/Lunacy/docs/index.md

 # API Icons Integration
 # API Photos Integration
 # Licensing Model
 This section aims to explain in detail various aspects of licensing and pricing for icons/photos services.
-While the strict [license agreement](https://icons8.com/download/Icons8_License.pdf) mainly focuses on the legitimacy of various types of usage this chapter helps end-user to quickly grasp the main pricing features and wisely select the best possible usage option.
+While the strict [license agreement](https://icons8.com/download/Icons8_License.pdf) mainly focuses on the legitimacy of various types of usage, this chapter helps our clients to quickly grasp the main pricing features and wisely select the best possible usage plan.

-### Paid vs Free
+There are two possibilities for our clients to use Icons8 services: for free and paid.
+Please note that we do provide lots fruitful things to use for free.
+Go ahead and read the free option section below for more detail.
+Paid plans of cause have the most ambitious capabilities which are described in paid option section.
+## Free option

+## Paid option